lwb923/SOAT/README.md

 **NOTE:
 1. We show the average class prediction accuracy of all words in the training steps.
 2. We use and record the perplexities in each step of training to measure the convergence of model.
-3. We keep the topic assignment of all words, so it will spend a bit more time in training.
+3. In order to combine more flexibly with the model based on neural network, we keep the topic assignment of all words, so it will spend a bit more time in training.
 For this demo, it takes about several minutes.